Israel 2024

 What better place to learn, understand, and be equipped to apply the true meaning of self-governance than its birthplace in the Holy Land?

-This trip will take us to locations across the country, from Jesus’ home base near the Sea of Galilee, to the desert where David hid from Saul, to the Temple Mount in Jerusalem.
-We will walk in the very places described in Scripture that give us direction on how and why we should pursue a life of self-governance in service to the Lord and for fellow citizens.
+This trip will take us to locations across the country, from Jesus’ home base near the Sea of Galilee… to the desert where David hid from Saul… to the Temple Mount in Jerusalem.
+We will walk in the very places described in Scripture that give us direction on how and why we should pursue a life of self-governance in service to the Lord and for our fellow citizens.

-More than ever, we must have clarity on who we are, where our beliefs come from, and how they’re applicable in everyday life as citizens in this republic.
+More than ever, we must have clarity on who we are, where our beliefs come from, and how they’re applicable in everyday life as citizens in our Republic.

-The trip will take place from May 5, 2024, through May 16, 2024.
-(We will depart the U.S, on Saturday, May 5, putting us on-ground in Israel on Sunday, May 6.
-We will depart Israel and land back in the U.S. on May 16.)
+The trip will take place from June 1-12, 2024.
+(We will depart the U.S. on Saturday, June 1, putting us on-ground in Israel on Sunday, June 2.
+We will depart Israel and land back in the U.S. on June 12.)

 ▪️ Economy Airline Seating: $5,050.00 per person